Bitcoin Scam Guide – Avoiding Theft and Fraud

 You see, until Bitcoin was introduced, scammers had to overcome complicated barriers when they wanted someone to send them money.
 They needed to persuade people to wire them the money or send a check.

 This would require them to supply an address or a bank account, which could later easily lead to their capture.
-More than that, these actions require more effort and had a much lower success rate.
+More than that, these actions required more effort and had a much lower success rate.

 But with Bitcoin, cash just became digital, and scam success rates are rising because of it.